 The recent developments have focused on extending the previous investigations on the movement and trajectory of cells to more complex geometries.
 On the one hand we have identified the flow conditions present at the initiation of a high-shear platelet aggregate [2.1.3/4].
 We will further investigate this to understand how the transport influences the structure and stability of the forming thrombus.
-We have carried out experiments to compare the simulation predictions to measured data of platelet aggregation intensity in an artificial stenosis (Fig. 2.1.3/1A).
-On the other hand, we have investigated cellular transport and platelet deposition in a steeply curved channel to go beyond the well-established cases of straight channel setups.
+We have carried out experiments to compare the simulation predictions to measured data of platelet aggregated cellular transport and platelet deposition in a steeply curved channel to go beyond the well-established cases of straight channel setups.
 We found that the platelet binding activity was significantly altered in the curved section of the vessel [2.1.3/5], where both deposition structure and intensity is influenced.